finbourne/notifications-sdk-java/sdk/docs/SubscriptionsApi.md

 > Subscription createSubscription(createSubscription)

-[EXPERIMENTAL] CreateSubscription: Create a new subscription.
+CreateSubscription: Create a new subscription.

 ### Example